harshpallam/harshpallam/README.md

 - 👋 Hi, I’m @harshpallam
 - 👀 I’m new to coding but interested to code
 - 🌱 I’m currently learning openpnm
-- 💞️ I’m looking to collaborate on fuel cells and sand porous media
+- 💞️ I’m looking to collaborate on modeling PEM fuel cells porous layers
 - 📫 How to reach me 'harshpallam@gmail.com' or '+91 9959547230'

 <!---